When going out, wearing a certain kind of attire can make or break your reputation.

 Tame the beast

 The amount of font options can become a blur for anyone - even graphic designers.
 Often, we keep a few that we use religiously and ditch the rest.
 If you have a new project that’s asking you to convey something different than anything you’ve done before, think about checking out that list again.
-It won’t be so scary this time.
+Or even make your own font!

 Designing online?
 Make sure that you’re choosing the best typography for websites.